Heliozoa/rfcs/texts/mooc-requirements.md

   - End date can be omitted if the course is continuous
 * Person in charge must be set
 * (Optional) Support email is set
+* A good and clear image that is relevant to the course's topic

 ## Course page contents